soyoahn/soyoahn.github.io/_posts/2026-01-26-disneyland.md

   * Fireworks don't happen every day, for example.
 If a particular event is important, book on a day that has them.
   * Some nights, the park will close early for After-Hours Special Events.
   * Expand *Closed for Refurbishment* to check what's closed for refurbishment.
-* **Check Crowds**: these sites are not perfect, but it's more data to look at to help make your decision
+* **Check Crowds**: these sites are not perfect, but it's more data to look at to help you make decisions
   * Is it packed: [https://www.isitpacked.com/disneyland-crowd-forecast-predictor-calendar/](https://www.isitpacked.com/disneyland-crowd-forecast-predictor-calendar/)
 	* Remember though, a day might be less busy because the park has shorter hours that day or lacks certain events.
   * Queue Times: [https://queue-times.com/en-US/parks/16/calendar/](https://queue-times.com/en-US/parks/16/calendar/)